Sigma Chi: 20th century

 The world wars of the 20th century took the lives of 103 Sigs in World War I and 738 in World War II.
 A great resurgence in undergraduate activity followed World War II due to an increase in chapter memberships.
-This increase was caused by the men returning from military service who went back to school as well as the usual addition of new brothers.During World War II it became apparent to the General Fraternity officers that a few alumni as well as a few undergraduate chapters believed some of the prerequisites for membership in Sigma Chi were outdated and should be changed or eliminated.
+This increase was caused by the men returning from military service who went back to school and the usual addition of new brothers.
+During World War II, it became apparent to the General Fraternity officers that a few alumni as well as a few undergraduate chapters believed some of the prerequisites for membership in Sigma Chi were outdated and should be changed or eliminated.
 This led to the first discussions about membership within the fraternity that continued until early in 1970.
 Until this time, membership requirements had specified that a potential member must be a "bona fide white male student".
 After the first discussion in 1948 at the Grand Chapter in Seattle, the committee on Constitutional Amendments tabled the issue pending a further study of the problem to be reported to the 1950 Grand Chapter.
 The study showed that the issue was "very hot" on 13 campuses with Sigma Chi chapters and only "lukewarm" on a dozen other campuses.

-During this time period, the remaining four founders of Sigma Chi (of the original seven) all died; Daniel William Cooper was the last founder to die.
+During this time period, the remaining four founders of Sigma Chi of the original seven all died; Daniel William Cooper was the last founder to die.
 Cooper's death led up to the Fraternity gaining one of its most priceless objects, Cooper's Sigma Phi badge.
 Cooper's body was sent by train to his final resting place in Pittsburgh, and the Beta Theta chapter at the University of Pittsburgh was given the privilege to administer his memorial service.

-On December 13, 1920, Cooper's body was conveyed to the Beta Theta chapter house where Beta Theta Consul Donald E. Walker removed Cooper's Sigma Phi Badge and replaced it with his own.
+On December 13, 1920, Cooper's body was conveyed to the Beta Theta chapter house, where Beta Theta Consul Donald E. Walker removed Cooper's Sigma Phi Badge and replaced it with his own.
 Beta Theta Pro-Consul, Regis Toomey, sang the hymn "With Sacred Circle Broken" before Cooper was taken to his final resting place.

 Nomenclature and insignia

-The Badge
+Badge

 The badge of Sigma Chi is a white cross with white and black enamel.
 Two gold chains connect the two upper arms.
 Crossed keys are in the upper arm, an eagle's head lies in the left arm, and a scroll lies in its right arm.
 In the bottom arm lie two clasped hands and seven stars.
+If worn, the badge is to be slanted over the left shoulder, akin to how soldiers of Emperor Constantine pointed their blade.

-The Seal
+Seal

 The seal of Sigma Chi is circular.
-On the outer edge is "Sigma Chi Fraternity" and at the bottom are the numbers "1855".
+On the outer edge is the name "Sigma Chi Fraternity", and at the bottom are the numbers "1855".
 In the middle lie seven stars and a seven-branched candlestick.